Create a free profile to get unlimited access to exclusive show news, updates, and more!

 All 13 episodes from Season 3 first aired on Canada's CTV from September 2022 until February 2023.

 How many episodes of Transplant will there be in Season 3?

-Where can I stream and watch Transplant?
+Where can I stream past episodes of Transplant?

 What is Transplant about?

 "We see a different version of Bash than we’ve seen in the past," Haq told TV Meg about the third season.
-"There’s a bit more confidence and arrogance that he can exude because... obviously he thinks very highly of himself as a doctor, and considered himself highly capable, but there’s always been this like protocol thing where you can’t prove it or, you know, it’s one more, one wrong move and you’re out kind of thing.
+"There’s a bit more confidence and arrogance that he can exude because... obviously he thinks very highly of himself as a doctor and considered himself highly capable, but there’s always been this like protocol thing where you can’t prove it or, you know, it’s one more, one wrong move and you’re out kind of thing.
 And I think without that tension or that pressure that’s being put on him, I think he’s able to flourish and flex his chops more as an individual, for better or for worse."